kodecocodes/english-style-guide/README.md

 **Auto Layout**

+**back end, back-end, backend**
+"back end" is a noun.
+You develop the back end.
+"back-end" functions as a (compound) modifier and is hyphenated before a noun.
+You are the back-end developer who developed the back end.
+"backend" is used in the BFF pattern (Backend for Frontend)

+You are the back-end developer who used the Backend for Frontend pattern to develop the back end.

 **base 10**
 ...or base 2 or base 16 or base 8 when “binary”, “hexadecimal” or “octal” won't do.
 No hyphenation.